Freedom of religion in Asia by country: Bahrain

 The constitution of Bahrain states that Islam is the official religion and that Shari'a (Islamic law) is a principal source for legislation.
-Article 22 of the Constitution provides for freedom of conscience, the inviolability of worship, and the freedom to perform religious rites and hold religious parades and meetings, in accordance with the customs observed in the country; however, the government placed some limitations on the exercise of this right.
+Article 22 of the Constitution provides for freedom of conscience, the inviolability of worship, and the freedom to perform religious rites and hold religious parades and meetings, in accordance with the customs observed in the country; however, the government has placed some limitations on the exercise of this right in the past.
 Shi'a Muslims are discriminated against by the government socially and economically, although the government still supports Shi'a religious institutions financially.

-The government of Bahrain allows religion-based, political nongovernmental organizations to register as political "societies", which operate somewhat like parties with the legal authority to conduct political activities.
+In the past, the government of Bahrain has allowed religion-based, political nongovernmental organizations to register as political "societies", which operate somewhat like parties with the legal authority to conduct political activities.
 The law prohibits the publication of anti-Islamic publications; other religious groups have reported that they have faced no obstacles buying or selling their own religious texts.

 Holding a religious meeting without a permit is illegal; however, there have been no reports of religious groups being denied a permit to gather.
 The High Council for Islamic Affairs is charged with the review and approval of all clerical appointments within both the Sunni and Shi'a communities and maintains program oversight for all citizens studying religion abroad.
 Historically there is evidence of discrimination against Shi'a Muslims in recruitment for the country's military and domestic security services.

 The government funds all official religious institutions, including Shi'a and Sunni mosques, Shi'a ma`tams (religious community centers), Shi'a and Sunni waqfs (religious endowments), and the religious courts, which represent both the Ja'afari (Shi'a) and Maliki (Sunni) schools of Islamic jurisprudence.
-The Government permits public religious events, most notably the large annual commemorative marches by Shi'a Muslims during the Islamic months of Ramadan and Muharram.
+The Government has permitted public religious events, most notably the large annual commemorative marches by Shi'a Muslims during the Islamic months of Ramadan and Muharram.

 Islamic studies are a part of the curriculum in government schools and mandatory for all public school students.
 The decades-old curriculum is based on the Maliki school of Sunni theology.
 Proposals to include the Ja'afari traditions of Shi'a Islam in the curriculum have been rejected.
 The civil and criminal legal systems consist of a complex mix of courts based on diverse legal sources, including Sunni and Shi'a Shari'a, tribal law, and other civil codes and regulations.